 In 1737 Hume returned to London to arrange for the publication of his first book.
 While today we appreciate this text as Hume's greatest work, it was not received well by the 18th century public.
 In Hume's own words, the book "fell stillborn from the press."
 Nobody seemed to grasp the subtle and revolutionary arguments that he put forward, and the book was largely ignored.
 Unfortunately, the only aspect of the book that did receive a fair share of attention was its perceived anti-religious stance.
 Although Hume had removed the one overtly anti- religious section of the book (which would later be published as "On Miracles") the work won him an instant and dangerous reputation for atheism.

 Disheartened but not despairing, Hume returned to Scotland and began to put his ideas into a form that he believed would receive more attention.
 The results of his effort were the Essays Moral and Political, which he published in 1741 and 1749.
-These books were significantly more successful than the Treatise and Hume was encouraged by the success to continue molding his ideas into more easily digestible forms.
-After being rejected from a teaching post at the University of Edinburgh on the basis of his reputation as an atheist, and then serving a brief stint as a tutor and as a member of two English government missions, Hume reworked the first two books of the Treatise into a smoother, more palatable book which he published in 1748 under the title of Enquiry Concerning Human Understanding.
-In 1751 he published the Enquiry Concerning the Principle of Morals which was a reworking of the third book of the Treatise.
-Though both more popular than the Treatise, neither of these books was a runaway success.
+These books were significantly more successful than Treatise on Human Nature and Hume was encouraged by the success to continue molding his ideas into more easily digestible forms.
+After being rejected from a teaching post at the University of Edinburgh on the basis of his reputation as an atheist, and then serving a brief stint as a tutor and as a member of two English government missions, Hume reworked the first two books of Treatise on Human Nature into a smoother, more palatable book which he published in 1748 under the title of Enquiry Concerning Human Understanding.
+In 1751 he published the Enquiry Concerning the Principle of Morals, which was a reworking of the third book of Treatise on Human Nature.
+Though both more popular than the Treatise on Human Nature, neither of these books was a huge success.
 In 1752 Hume was rejected from yet another University position (this time in Glasgow) on the basis of his anti-religious reputation.